 If your cat is attracted to running water, use this as a great opportunity to get him to drink more!
 Try running the faucet a few minutes several times a day.
 Build it into your morning and evening routine, for example, and create some good bonding time … over a long, cold drink of water!

-You can try to entice your cat to drink more water by flavoring it with a bit of tuna juice or chicken broth.
+You can try to make your cats drink more water by flavoring it with a bit of tuna juice or chicken broth.

 Many cats like drinking out of fountains.
 It might take a while for them to get the hang of it, but once they do, they’ll love it!
 Fountains are attractive because the moving water is interesting to the cat and it stays fresh.
 This definitely helps if you forget to change your cat’s bowl every day.
 I’ve been using the Drinkwell Lotus lately.
 It works really well, looks nice, and doesn’t take up a ton of space.

 We can all stand to drink more water, and your cat is no exception.
-Helping your cat increase his water intake has many benefits.
+Helping your cat to drink more water has many benefits and helps you avoid the dangerous health issues of a dehydrated cat.
 More water = more peeing = healthier kitty = happier everybody!

-What methods have you tried to get more water into your cat?
+Tell us: What methods have you tried to get your cats to drink more?
 Let us know in the comments!